Franklin Employment Lawyer

 As an employee in Tennessee, you deserve to be treated in accordance with the law.
 Under federal and state laws, your rights include being paid at the proper rate for all hours worked and working in an environment free of unlawful discrimination and harassment.
 Yet, despite these requirements, employers sometimes fail to fulfill their legal obligations.

-Curt Masker is a knowledgeable Franklin employment attorney who can help you navigate your difficult workplace circumstances.
-The Masker Firm provides services that include addressing unlawful discrimination and retaliation, negotiating severance packages, and reviewing non-compete agreements.
+Our knowledgeable Franklin employment attorneys can help you navigate your difficult workplace circumstances.
+Rickard Masker, PLC provides services that include addressing unlawful discrimination and retaliation, negotiating severance packages, and reviewing non-compete agreements.

-If you believe your employment law rights may have been violated, contact The Masker Firm online or at the number above.Employment Law Legal Rights
+If you believe your employment law rights may have been violated, contact Rickard Masker, PLC online or at the number above.Employment Law Legal Rights

 Several state and federal employment laws protect Tennessee employees from various types of unlawful treatment at work.
 Unfortunately, many middle Tennessee employers ignore or are unaware of these legal requirements and employees suffer as a result.